-- 5.68 Residential annexes can provide a suitable solution for accommodating a relative or dependent within the curtilage of the main dwelling house.
+- 5.67 Residential annexes can provide a suitable solution for accommodating a relative or dependent within the curtilage of the main dwelling house.
 Where a totally independent dwelling is not acceptable, (for example where there is a lack of separate curtilage, inadequate parking or a general unacceptable intensity of use), permission may be granted for an annexe subject to conditions or planning agreements limiting occupation to a relative or dependent, and requiring conversion of the accommodation to a use in association with the main dwelling, when it is no longer required for the relative or dependent.
-Such annexes should be ancillary to the main dwelling both in scale and range of accommodation and facilities, and must not assume a detached or independent identity by design or sub-division of the curtilage of the main dwelling. - 5.69 Whilst the most effective and efficient use of land and buildings is positively encouraged this must not be at a cost of unacceptable loss of amenity for existing and future residents, for example through noise, vehicular movement, visual intrusion or loss of important open space. - 5.70 Consideration must be given to both the internal and external design of properties in order to allow sufficient space for both general waste and recycling provision and to provide adequate and safe access for waste storage and collection. - 5.71 Best practice guidance published by the Government, the Council and other bodies will be used when assessing applications.
+Such annexes should be ancillary to the main dwelling both in scale and range of accommodation and facilities, and must not assume a detached or independent identity by design or sub-division of the curtilage of the main dwelling. - 5.68 Whilst the most effective and efficient use of land and buildings is positively encouraged this must not be at a cost of unacceptable loss of amenity for existing and future residents, for example through noise, vehicular movement, visual intrusion or loss of important open space. - 5.69 Consideration must be given to both the internal and external design of properties in order to allow sufficient space for both general waste and recycling provision and to provide adequate and safe access for waste storage and collection. - 5.70 Best practice guidance published by the Government, the Council and other bodies will be used when assessing applications.
 Design codes, planning briefs and masterplans will be developed for key sites where appropriate.
-The Council has adopted the following documents which provide guidance on design: - Guide to Residential Development SPD (2013) - Tall Building Guidance SPD (2013)
+The Council has adopted the following documents which provide guidance on design: - Guide to Residential Development SPD (2013) - Tall Building Guidance SPD (2013) - Space Standards SPD (2012) - Extending or altering your home SPG (1998)

-- Space Standards SPD (2012) - Extending or altering your home SPG (1998) - 5.72 Although some aspects have been superseded by national policy and other policies in this Plan, they all have parts that remain relevant.
+- 5.71 Although some aspects have been superseded by national policy and other policies in this Plan, they all have parts that remain relevant.
 The Council is committed to updating these documents and will schedule this work in its forthcoming Local Development Scheme.
-In the meantime applicants are advised to discuss with the Council about how this guidance should be used. - 5.73 The Council will also have regard to a range of other best practice documents, standards and principles, such as: - Building in Context Toolkit (Historic England/CABE, 2001); - Secured By Design Guidance (Various); - Buildings for Life 12 (Design Council CABE, 2015); - Tall Buildings Advice Note 4 (Historic England, 2015); - Active Design Checklist (Sport England/Public Health England, Oct 2015); - Dementia and Town Planning (RTPI, September 2020); - National Design Guide/Design Planning Policy Guidance (MHCLG, 2019) - Secured By Design Homes (SBD, 2019) - Building for a Healthy Life (Homes England, 2020)
+In the meantime applicants are advised to discuss with the Council about how this guidance should be used.
+Furthermore, the Council will progress a Supplementary Planning Document that establishes a design guide and code for Worthing that takes into account the guidance contained in the National Design Guide and the National Model Design Code.
+This will help to provide a local framework for creating beautiful and distinctive places that deliver a consistent and high quality standard of design.
+The codes that will reflect local aspirations will be informed by effective community engagement. - 5.72 The Council will also have regard to a range of other best practice documents, standards and principles, such as: - Building in Context Toolkit (Historic England/CABE, 2001); - Secured By Design Guidance (Various); - Buildings for Life 12 (Design Council CABE, 2015); - Tall Buildings Advice Note 4 (Historic England, 2015); - Active Design Checklist (Sport England/Public Health England, Oct 2015); - Dementia and Town Planning (RTPI, September 2020); - National Design Guide/Design Planning Policy Guidance (MHCLG, 2019) - Secured By Design Homes (SBD, 2019) - Building for a Healthy Life (Homes England, 2020) - National Model Design Code (June 2021)